 Pastor Arndt will kick off Sunday Morning Bible Study on September 23rd between services with a study on the new film “To The Ends of the Earth”.
 The final film in the series that began with “The Road to Emmaus”, “To The Ends of the Earth” follows Paul on his journey to Philippi as he brings the good news of a savior to people from all walks of life.
 We will watch the film in the first class and further explore the power of the Gospel for ourselves and all people over the next four Sundays.’

 For a seak peak, watch the movie trailer here.

 Peace Lutheran Church accepts electronic offerings.
 These offerings are processed via a company named Vanco.
 Offerings can be made on a “one time only” or recurring basis.
 Offerings can be allocated for special projects for both the Church and the School.
 Using Vanco for electronic offerings requires you to create an online profile on their web site.

 The offering is not an obligation of what we “should” do.
 It is a free and willing expression of gratitude to God for all that He has done for us.
 As convinced Christians, we give Him our best because He has given us His best.
 Visitors need not feel obliged to participate in this offering.

-To make an online offering to Peace, please use the button below.
+To make an online offering to Peace, please click here.